Airports, heliports, helistops and aircraft hangars shall be in accordance with this chapter.

 Class IA flammable liquids shall not be used to clean aircraft, aircraft parts or aircraft engines.
 Cleaning with other flammable and combustible liquids shall be in accordance with Section 5705.3.6.

 Activities in the affected area not related to the mitigation of the spill shall cease until the spilled material has been removed or the hazard has been mitigated.

 Aircraft or other vehicles shall not be moved through the spill area until the spilled material has been removed or the hazard has been mitigated.

 Spills shall be reported, documented and mitigated in accordance with the provisions of this chapter and Section 5003.3.

 Aircraft engines shall not be run in aircraft hangars except in approved engine test areas.

 Repairing of aircraft requiring the use of open flames, spark-producing devices or the heating of parts above 500°F (260°C) shall only be done outdoors or in an area complying with the provisions of the International Building Code for a Group F-1 occupancy.

-Maintenance, repairs, modifications, or construction performed upon aircraft not addressed elsewhere in this code shall be conducted in accordance with NFPA 410.
+Maintenance, repairs, modifications, or construction performed on aircraft not addressed elsewhere in this code shall be conducted in accordance with NFPA 410.